zhangsu/ccspec/README.md

   });
 });
 ```
+Note that the above root example group is saved in a global variable
+`arithmetics_spec`, which can be referenced later in the `main` function to
+be actually executed.
+You can also write example groups in a function scope, but
+then everything needs to be indented by one more level so its less
+width-efficient.

 In case of describing an object, it is more natural to start the description
 with the subject "it".
 It just reads better.